Nola takes no-no into 7th, Phils top Jays and lead NL East

 UP NEXT

 Blue Jays: LHP J.A.
-Happ (6-3, 3.97 ERA) will return to the place his career started.
+Happ (6-3, 3.97 ERA) will return to the place his career started for the final game of the series.
 Happ pitched with the Phillies in 2009-10 before being packaged as part of the trade that landed Roy Oswalt in Philadelphia.
 Happ went seven innings, allowing two earned runs on three hits, in the Blue Jays' win over the Angels on Tuesday.

 Phillies: RHP Nick Pivetta (4-2, 3.23) has won his last three starts, allowing one earned run in 19 innings while striking out 25 and walking two.
 The 25-year-old native of Victoria, British Columbia, will be making his first career start against the Blue Jays.